 - Osteoarthritis.
 This is the most common type of arthritis.
 It is a chronic disease of the joints, especially the weight-bearing joints of the knee, hip, and spine.
 It destroys the padding on the ends of bones (cartilage) and narrows the joint space.
 It can also cause bone overgrowth, bone spurs, and reduced function.
 It occurs in most people as they age.
 It may also occur in young people from an injury or overuse.

 - Rheumatoid arthritis.
-This is an inflammatory disease of the joint linings.
-The inflammation may affect all of the joints.
+This is an autoimmune disease that causes inflammation in the joint linings.
+The inflammation may affect all the joints.
 It can also affect organs such as the heart or lungs.

 Other forms of arthritis or related disorders include: